Vaccines for COVID-19 – your questions answered

 How long will the vaccine take to work?

-All three of the vaccines are thought to offer short-term protection after the first dose.
-The second dose is important for longer-term protection from COVID-19.
+All of the available vaccines are thought to offer short-term protection from around 10–14 days after the first dose.
+A second dose offers longer-term protection from COVID-19.

-A third dose of the vaccine is recommended for people who have severely suppressed immune systems.
-This is being given as a ‘top-up’ to increase protection levels for people who may not have had a full response to their first two doses, rather than as a booster to stop high immunity levels from lowering.
+A third primary dose of the vaccine may be recommended for people who have severely suppressed immune systems as they may have a weaker response to the first two doses.

 Do you still need the vaccine if you have had COVID-19?